Research

 Examples of recent studies:

 The construct of intersectionality emphasizes that people’s experiences and opportunities are affected by the intersection of their multiple social identities.
-Some of these include their gender, ethnicity, race, class, and sexual orientation.
+Some relevant intersecting identities include gender, ethnicity, race, class, and sexual orientation.
 Many of Professor Leaper’s investigations consider the intersection of gender and ethnicity/race in relation to gender development.
+In addition, he also has looked at discrimination toward sexual-minoritized persons.

 Some examples of recent studies:

-- the intersection of gender, ethnicity, and cultural practices in relation to young adults' endorsement of ambivalent sexist attitudes and other traditional gender ideologies (Gutierrez & Leaper, 2022).
+• gender, ethnic identity, and cultural practices in relation to young adults Latiné women's endorsement of ambivalent sexist attitudes and other traditional gender ideologies (Gutierrez & Leaper, 2022).

-- the relations of Black and Latinx undergraduates' experiences with outgroup discrimination and ingroup marginalization to self-esteem and the role of ethnic-racial identity dimensions (Wilson & Leaper, 2022)
+• the relations of Black and Latiné undergraduates' experiences with outgroup discrimination and ingroup marginalization to self-esteem and the role of ethnic-racial identity dimensions (Wilson & Leaper, 2022)

 Reviews of theory and research.